So is this what Leadership looks like?

 Objective reality is not what I believe it is.

-You have just been walked, step by step, through a professional development exercise that began with your frustration and ended with you doubting it.
+Yes.
+You have just been walked, step by step, through a professional development exercise that began with your frustration and ended with you doubting what frustrated you.

 To be fair, the framework is real.
 It's called the ABC model, developed in the 1950s by psychologist Albert Ellis.
 For therapy.
 Let me repeat that: in therapy.
 Between a licensed professional and a patient.
-Confidentiality.
-Patient-practitioner privilege.
-To work through genuinely irrational thought patterns.
+You know, with stuff like confidentiality, patient-practitioner privilege, to work through genuinely irrational thought patterns.

-Not for a virtual breakout room at a bank.
+Not for a virtual breakout room at work.

 The framework wasn't just bastardized.
 It got redeployed in a different power dynamic for a completely different function.